Productive Maintenance Procedures

 Course Summary

 A range of industries and organisations strongly rely on the use of heavy machinery and potentially dangerous equipment.
-In an attempt to increase employee safety and productivity, these organisations may adapt various maintenance procedures.
-Total production maintenance is a maintenance standard that is becoming increasingly popular due to its effectiveness.
+To increase employee safety and productivity, these organisations may adapt various maintenance procedures.
+Total production maintenance is an increasingly popular maintenance standard due to its effectiveness.

-Total production maintenance (TPM) has its primary focus surrounding the health and safety of employees, by having them be responsible for the equipment they use.
-Having employees engage more closely with their equipment aids in knowledge development and allows them to become more aware of the equipment they are using.
-This can lead them to noticing issues or potential failures long before they occur.
+Total production maintenance (TPM) focuses on the health and safety of employees by making them responsible for the equipment they use.
+Having employees engage more closely with their equipment aids in knowledge development and allows them to become more aware of it.
+This can lead them to notice issues or potential failures long before they occur.

-Not only does it increase safety, but it is proven to increase organisational productivity.
-TPM has 8 main pillars, which all work with one another to guarantee the organisation can function as normal and improve functions over time.
-TPM has a method of measuring equipment productivity that can highlight the true percentage of production and provides solutions to increasing this.
+Not only does it increase safety, but it is also proven to increase organisational productivity.
+TPM has 8 main pillars, which all work together to guarantee the organisation's normal function and improvement over time.
+TPM has a method of measuring equipment productivity that can highlight the true percentage of production and provide solutions to increasing this.

-• To understand the importance of productive maintenance procedures within an organisation.
+• Understand the importance of productive maintenance procedures within an organisation.

-• To explain the concepts, principles, and purpose of productive maintenance procedures, primarily Total Productive Maintenance (TPM).
+• Explain productive maintenance procedures' concepts, principles, and purpose, primarily Total Productive Maintenance (TPM).

-• To recognise the consequences of poor productive maintenance procedures.
+• Recognise the consequences of poor productive maintenance procedures.

-• To explore what internal and external factors may influence maintenance procedures.
+• Explore what internal and external factors may influence maintenance procedures.

-• To evaluate and determine the overall equipment effectiveness (OEE) of machinery.
+• Evaluate and determine the overall equipment effectiveness (OEE) of machinery.

-• To utilise various methods and techniques to improve the efficiency of tools and machinery without sacrificing safety.
+• Utilise various methods and techniques to improve the efficiency of tools and machinery without sacrificing safety.

-• To analyse machinery regularly and predict where failures or potential risks are likely to occur.
+• Analyse machinery regularly and predict where failures or potential risks are likely to occur.

-This course is designed for anyone involved in or responsible for the maintenance of heavy machinery or ensuring productivity in a maintenance setting.
+This course is designed for anyone involved in or responsible for maintaining heavy machinery or ensuring productivity in a maintenance setting.
 It would be most beneficial for:

 • Operations Managers